• Academic Dishonesty

 • Student Rights And Responsibilities

 Students have a responsibility to maintain the highest level of academic integrity.
 They are expected to perform educational tasks with the highest moral and ethical conduct.
 Academic dishonesty, intentional or unintentional, is grounds for failure on any assignment or failure in the course, at the instructor's discretion.
-Academic dishonesty is also grounds for suspension from the college at the discretion of the Vice President for Academic Affairs and may be subject to appropriate legal investigation and prosecution.
+Academic dishonesty is also grounds for suspension from the University at the discretion of the Vice President for Academic Affairs and may be subject to appropriate legal investigation and prosecution.

 Helping another student in an act of academic dishonesty constitutes an act of academic dishonesty.